RoboticsKnowledgebase/roboticsknowledgebase.github.io/_templates/template.md

 ```
   tar xfvz kalibr.tar.gz
 ```
-Either you can run the tools directly from the cde-package folder or/and add the package folder to the system path using:
+⋅⋅⋅Either you can run the tools directly from the cde-package folder or/and add the package folder to the system path using:
 ```
   export PATH="/cde/package/path:$PATH"
 ```
-2. Printed AprilTag size is changed into the YAML file and this yaml file is copied inside the downloaded CDE package. <br/> Now make sure that both IMU & Camera publishes raw data and images respectively to ROS.
+2. Change the AprilTag size in the YAML file and copy the same yaml file inside the extracted kalibr folder. <br/> Now make sure that both IMU & Camera publishes raw data and images respectively to ROS.
 Below command will list all the ROS topics published by the sensor.
 ```
 rostopic list
 ```